SpongeEngine/LocalAI.NET.KoboldCpp/README.md

 C# client for interacting with KoboldCpp through its native and OpenAI-compatible endpoints.

-C# client for interacting with KoboldCpp through its native and OpenAI-compatible endpoints.

 ## Features
 - Complete support for KoboldCpp's native API
 - OpenAI-compatible API endpoint support